victorkashirin/CellaVCV/docs/Cella_Manual.md

 - **AND:** Outputs `1` only if both DATA and LOGIC bits are `1`; otherwise, outputs `0`.
 - **NOR:** Outputs `1` only if both DATA and LOGIC bits are `0`; otherwise, outputs `0`.

-Selecting different logic types allows the creation of diverse and complex patterns, especially when combined with manual inputs or self-patching techniques.
+Selecting different logic types allows the creation of diverse and complex patterns, especially when combined with manual inputs or self-(cross-)patching techniques.

 **Tip**: you can see currently selected logic type in the tooltip if you hover mouse over LOGIC port.